writethedocs/www/docs/conf/australia/2024/attendee-guide.md

 - Sign up to give a talk!
 Sign up at the registration table.

+### Tales from the Trenches

+[Tales from the trenches](https://www.writethedocs.org/conf/australia/2024/tales/) is a slightly different concept we are trialling out this year, where we invite you to share your unique experiences and offer fresh perspectives on three broad topics to help spark ideas.

 ### Self-organised outing

-- If you arrive a day or two earlier, explore the beautiful downtown attractions or join fellow documentarians for a walk and some fresh air!
+If you arrive a day or two earlier, explore the beautiful downtown attractions or join fellow documentarians for a walk and some fresh air!

 ### Thursday Social Event